zackn9ne/poller/README.md

 # poller
-polls various conditions and then updates macOS
+polls various conditions and then updates macOS from escallated user, feedback window from jamfHelper.app